realmagicgreen/magicgreen-gridsome/content/posts/2020-07-30-bio-cement.md

 ---

 As an architect or designer, what is your role in the building industry?
 Are you making conscious decisions to support a sustainable economy?
 It all starts with the materials we use.

-Our 99.4% carbon free biocement is the right choice for the health of our environment without sacrificing durability or lifespan of the material.
+Bio cement, 99.4% carbon free cement, is the right choice for the health of our environment without sacrificing durability or lifespan of the material.

 ![carbon free biocement floor](./images/solutions/bio-cement/bio-cement-02.jpg)